rajgopalhota/EventManager/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that you follow the coding standards and include tests for new features or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or issues, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or issues, please contact [rajgopalhota@gmail.com](mailto:rajgopalhota@gmail.com).